-Ollie Brent, who has served nine seasons as assistant coach for Long Beach City College Women's Basketball, has been named the new interim head coach at LBCC.
+Ollie Brent, who has served six seasons as assistant coach for Long Beach City College Women's Basketball, has been named the new interim head coach at LBCC.

 "Coach Brent has been an assistant with the program for many years.
 His care for the program has been evident.
 His previous collegiate and high school experience has prepared him well for serving our women's basketball players and leading the Vikings into the future." said LBCC Athletic Director Dr. William Husak.